igordejanovic/parglare/docs/disambiguation.md

     `custom_token_recognition` can be used to implement custom lexical disambiguation by calling `get_tokens` and then reducing returned list to a list with a single result.

+!!! tip

+    See the end of [the parse trees section](parse_trees.md) for a tip on how to investigate ambiguities in GLR parsing.